stoll/interact/README.md

 ## Description

-This is source code of [justsmartcontracts.dev](https://justsmartcontracts.dev) website.

-[What is justsmartcontracts.dev?](https://medium.com/coinmonks/introducing-justsmartcontracts-dev-web-tool-for-interacting-with-ethereum-smart-contracts-da9b5dfe563c) Basically it is a web tool for interacting with Ethereum smart contracts.
-It was initially developed by my friend and me in order to provide a better experience for Ethereum smart contracts developers and blockchain enthusiasts.
+Interact is a simple tool to ease interaction with smart contracts on Ethereum.

 ## Prerequisites